-ENGL 205 Bible as Literature (3 Hours)
+ENGL 205 Bible as Literature\ (3 Hours) Prerequisites: ENGL 121.

 This course introduces students to the literary aspects of Bible.
 Students will read extracts from both the Hebrew and Greek portions of the Bible in translation.
 They will learn to analyze these readings as representatives of the Bible's many literary forms.
 Students will also sample from later literary works that draw on biblical sources for their inspiration.
-Students will write essays demonstrating their understanding of the works studies.
-3 hrs. lecture/wk.
+Students will write essays demonstrating their understanding of the works studied.
+3 hrs. lecture/ wk.

-ENGL 215 U.S. Latino and Latina Literature (3 Hours)
+ENGL 215 U.S. Latino and Latina Literature\ (3 Hours)